Geography of Saskatchewan: Physical geography

 Saskatchewan is very close to a trapezoid.
 Its western border runs concurrent with the 4th meridian or the 110°W longitude, separating Saskatchewan from the province of Alberta.
 This border extends in length for 1225 km and was established in 1905 when both provinces were formed.

 Saskatchewan's eastern border includes minor measurement errors from the 1880s, so that it does not lie perfectly on the 102°W longitude, but rather it is slightly west of that meridian from 60°N parallel to 55°47'N, then slightly east of that until the Canada–United States border - an irregular line (rather than a straight one) for its 1225 km distance.
 When Saskatchewan was formed in 1905, Manitoba and the District of Keewatin were the neighbouring areas to the east.
 Manitoba was enlarged in 1912 north to the 60th parallel, becoming Saskatchewan's only eastern neighbour.
 This remaining section of the border was determined by survey between 1961 and 1972.

 Saskatchewan's southern border with the United States sits approximately on the 49th parallel, as agreed in the Treaty of 1818—though minor measurement errors during the 1870s International Boundary Survey result in some variance between the actual Canada–United States border and the 49th parallel.
 This boundary was not formally established until the 1867 survey.
 This border extends 627 km across southern Saskatchewan.

 The Northwest Territories is north of the 60th parallel which forms the northern border of the province.
 This border extends 445 km across northern Saskatchewan.
 The aforementioned measurement errors in the 1880s surveys place the Saskatchewan / Manitoba border approximately 400 m west of the 102nd meridian and the accurately measured Northwest Territories / Nunavut border, just missing a true quadripoint of the Saskatchewan / Manitoba/Northwest Territories / Nunavut borders.

-Geology

-The geology of Saskatchewan can be divided into two main geological regions, the Pre-Cambrian or Canadian shield and the Phanerozoic or Western Canada Sedimentary Basin.
-Within the Canadian shield exists the Athabasca sedimentary basin.
-Meteorite impacts have altered the natural geological formation processes.
-The Quaternary period is the most recent geological process when the prairies were affected by glacial events.
-There are six notable meteorite or comet impact craters in Saskatchewan.
-Carswell, Deep Bay and Gow Lake have affected the Canadian Shield area of the north.
-In the southern Phanerozoic crater are the Viewfield, Elbow and Maple Creek structures.

-The Carswell structure is the largest astrobleme at 35 km in diameter.